gwincr11/Communicating-through-code/book/proposal/sample chapter2.md

 # Determining who to interview

-Different domain experts will work with our system in different ways and have different needs of the system.
-If we refer to our bounded contexts we can gain some insight into different entities that may need to access this system, we can also do a separate stakeholder mapping exercise just for this project, it may show new bounded contexts to account for.
+Different domain experts will work with our system in different ways and each will have different needs of the system.
+If we refer to our bounded contexts, we can gain some insight into different entities that may need to access this system.
+We can also do a separate stakeholder mapping exercise just for this project and it might uncover new bounded contexts we should take into account.

-We want to ensure we interview a few people from each context to get some different perspectives, when possible these people should have very different backgrounds.
-For our warranty system we have identified the following domain experts to discuss this system with:
+We will want to ensure we interview a few people from each context to get different perspectives and wherever possible these people should also have very different backgrounds.
+For our warranty system we have identified the following domain experts to discuss this system:

-- The warranty dept.
+- The Warranty Department.
-- Inventory and purchasing.
+- Inventory and Purchasing.
-- Internal sales reps.
+- Internal Sales reps.
-- Outside sale reps.
+- Outside Sales reps.
 - Small bike shop mechanic.
 - Large outdoor sporting goods store shop manager.
-- Product management.
+- Product Management.

-This represents the core group of domain experts that touch the warranty system on a daily basis today.
-Each of them may have very different roles in the company and need very different things out of the system.
-This should give us a broad view of the domain space and how the different contexts view things.
+This represents our core group of domain experts that touch the warranty system on a daily basis today.
+Each of them may have varying functions in the company and very different things needs from the system.
+This will give us a broader view of the domain space and how the various contexts view different things.

-We have a pretty long list here, generally speaking, it may be hard to talk to so many stakeholders.
-However, talking to 2-3 is always better than talking to none.
+This is a pretty long list here, generally speaking, and it may be difficult to talk to so many stakeholders.
+However, working with 2-3 is always better than talking to none.

 # Getting permission from stakeholders